frank30941/What-s-Docker/README.md

-# What-s-Docker
+# What-is-Docker
 Simple tutorial for the docker beginner.

-# Basic knowledges
+# Basic Knowledges About Operating Systems

 ## First of all let we look at the image: